criptowaco/android-greeting-app/README.md

 - Clean and minimal design with a full-screen cyan background.
 - Simple, readable, and reusable code structure.

----

 ## Screenshot

 ![App Screenshot](screenshot.png)

-> Replace `screenshot.png` with the actual image you capture from your emulator or device.

----

 ## How to Run